fishbotapp/fishbotwiki/Thieving/README.md

 - You must have a lockpick in your inventory
 - You will need to wait 1 hour to thieve again, this is called thieving cooldown
 - You have a chance of hitting the [Thieving Unique Droptable](./UDT.md)
+- You have a chance of finding an uncut gem

 With the right items:
 - You can dramatically reduce your thieving cooldown
 - You have a chance of 'double thieving', which hits the thieve location twice
 - You have a chance of a 'cooldown reset', which means you are free to thieve again *immediately*!

+The higher your thieve level:
+- The faster you complete the thieve trip
+- Findable items become better and more valuable
+- Number of fish found increase in quantity and type
+- The more chance you have of hitting the [Thieving Unique Droptable](./UDT.md)
+- The more chance you have of finding a note, this grants you access to a new thieving location

 # ---- Locations -----